-Southern Fried Chicken Gizzard recipe – chicken gizzards are marinated in a spicy bath of buttermilk and hot sauce and are battered in a seasoned flour and fried to golden brown perfection.
+In this Southern Fried Chicken Gizzard recipe, gizzards are marinated in a spicy bath of buttermilk and hot sauce then battered in a seasoned flour and fried to golden brown perfection!!
 Serve with my Collard Greens or Mustard Greens and Hot Water Cornbread for a truly Southern meal.
+If you love gizzards, try my Fried Okra or Fried Pickles,

 For every 10 fried chicken lovers, there is at least one fried chicken gizzards lover.
 In my family, that lover is my Uncle BB.
 For as long as I can remember, we have had to make a stop at a KFC in Effingham, Illinois on the way back from our annual round trips to Mississippi to visit my grandparents.